Investment in post-invasion Iraq

+Investment in post-invasion Iraq refers to efforts to rebuild the infrastructure of Iraq since the US invasion of Iraq in 2003.
+The responsibility of the reconstruction of the country immediately after the invasion fell on the US-led occupation authorities.
+The US effort to rebuild the country during the occupation was considered a failure.
+Since the end of the occupation it has been the responsibility of the government of Iraq to rebuild the country which, as of 2026, has experienced significant development.

-Investment in post-2003 Iraq refers to international efforts to rebuild the infrastructure of Iraq since the Iraq War in 2003.
-Along with the economic reform of Iraq, international projects have been implemented to repair and upgrade Iraqi water and sewage treatment plants, electricity production, hospitals, schools, housing, and transportation systems.
-Much of the work has been funded by the Iraq Relief and Reconstruction Fund, and the Coalition Provisional Authority.
+During the occupation of Iraq, along with the economic reform of Iraq, international projects were implemented to repair and upgrade Iraqi water and sewage treatment plants, electricity production, hospitals, schools, housing, and transportation systems.
+Much of the work during the occupation of the country was supposed to be funded by the Iraq Relief and Reconstruction Fund, and the Coalition Provisional Authority.

 A significant event for aid or investment in post-2003 Iraq was the Madrid Conference on Reconstruction on 23 October 2003, which was attended by representatives from over 25 nations.
-Funds assembled at this conference and from other sources have been administered by the United Nations and the World Bank under the umbrella of the International Reconstruction Fund Facility for Iraq.
+The administration of funds assembled at this conference and from other sources fell on the United Nations and the World Bank under the umbrella of the International Reconstruction Fund Facility for Iraq.

-While reconstruction efforts have produced some successes, problems have arisen with the implementation of internationally funded Iraq reconstruction efforts.
-These include inadequate security, pervasive corruption, insufficient funding and poor coordination among international agencies and local communities.
-Many suggest that the efforts were hampered by a poor understanding of Iraq on the part of the international community assisting with the reconstruction.
+While reconstruction efforts during the US occupation produced some successes, problems arose with the implementation of internationally funded Iraq reconstruction efforts.
+These included poor administration on the part of the US occupation authorities, inadequate security, pervasive corruption, insufficient funding and poor coordination among international agencies and local communities.
+Many suggested that the efforts were hampered by a poor understanding of Iraq on the part of the international community assisting with the reconstruction.

+After the occupation of Iraq, the Iraqi government has been independently rebuilding the country through economic initiatives and large-scale reconstruction efforts, such as the Grand Faw Port.